 Verteporfin belongs to the class of medications called photosensitizing agents.
 It is used to treat "wet" age-related macular degeneration (AMD), pathologic myopia (a severe form of nearsightedness), and presumed ocular histoplasmosis (a fungal infection of the eye).

 In these conditions, vision loss occurs when damage in the macula (centre of the retina) is caused by choroidal neovascularization (CNV), which is an ingrowth of abnormal blood vessels.
 These blood vessels leak blood and fluids to cause scarring.
 Verteporfin is used to treat the predominantly classic form of CNV, where the leakage occurs rapidly.
 When activated by light, verteporfin works to destroy the abnormal blood vessels growing in the macula.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are being given this medication, speak to your doctor.
 Do not stop receiving this medication without consulting your doctor.

 What form(s) does this medication come in?

-Each vial of dark green to black lyophilized cake contains verteporfin 15 mg.
+Each vial of dark green to black lyophilized cake contains 15 mg of verteporfin.
 After reconstitution, each mL of solution for intravenous use contains verteporfin 2 mg.
 Nonmedicinal ingredients: ascorbyl palmitate, butylated hydroxytoluene, dimyristoyl phosphatidylcholine, egg phosphatidylglycerol, and lactose.

 How should I use this medication?